 Scholarly Commons Citation

 Byrne, J. Peter, "The Social Value of Academic Freedom Defended" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1666.
+1666.